pizhenwei/atophttpd/README.md

 ### run atophttpd daemon:
 ```
  make
+ ./atophttpd -d #run in daemon only on localhost
- ./atophttpd -d #run in daemon
+ ./atophttpd -d -a ${IP} #run in daemon on ip
 ```

 ### access atophttpd server: